dorsakh/Food-Log-Backend/docs/render_deploy.md

 ## 6. Next steps
 - When the ML microservice is ready, update `ML_SERVICE_URL` (and optionally `ML_SERVICE_API_KEY`) in Render → **Environment** and trigger a redeploy.
+- If the Hugging Face Space token rotates, edit `HF_API_TOKEN` in Render and hit **Manual Deploy → Deploy latest commit** to roll out the new secret.
 - If you later migrate to AWS or another provider, remove `render.yaml` or keep both deployment options side by side.